mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 ![creative spiral]({{ site.baseurl }}/Pictures/10000000000001F8000001E37980DF8728F1411B.png)
 _Diagram of five circular stages; Imagine - Create - Play - Share - Reflect - Imagine_

 The idea of an repeated (iterative) spiral approach which both deepens understanding and improves the end results is popular both in education and industry.
 In education Bruner describes it at a spiral curriculum.
 In software and design industries it is referred to as Design Thinking and Agile approaches.
 Rusk and colleagues described the foundations of the design-based approach in education as; engaging in design activities, exploring personally meaningful topics, collaborating with others, and deepening understanding through reflection -@rusk_new_2008.
 The key reason to adopt these principles is to increase engagement with sustained participation in computing projects from a broad range of learners.

-COMMUNITY
+SCRATCH COMMUNITY CASE STUDY

 As mentioned, the creative spiral model is an accessible way to communicate tips and techniques to teachers and parents to support this process.
 In line with the social theme of this chapter, many of these tips require participation in some kind of community be it in real life or online.
 Indeed, where Scratch as a project excels is in the user community.
 There are over 75 million users of the site who have created 80 million projects.
 Activity has only increased over lockdown in 2020 and 2021 with over 20 million user comments in March 2021.